 The redevelopment of Templemore Baths forms part of a £40 million investment into leisure provision in east Belfast.
-Work is currently underway on the new £20 million Robinson Centre, where the focus will be on aquatics.
-Once this facility is open, we will start work on the redevelopment of Avoniel Leisure Centre, where the focus will be on outdoor leisure provision.
+We are investing £8 million on the redevelopment of Avoniel Leisure Centre, where the focus will be on outdoor leisure provision and work is currently underway on the new £20 million Robinson Centre, where the focus will be on aquatics.

 Templemore Baths unique selling point – spa and heritage

 Following initial consultation with local community groups and statutory organisations, and on advice from a range of industry experts, we have taken the decision that the new centre will focus on heritage preservation and spa provision.

 The overall aim of the project is to create a sustainable, long term leisure facility that will preserve and enhance the surviving original features of this landmark building and extend its footprint to provide modern-day spa and leisure facilities.

 - Learning and engagement information centring on the history of the baths and surrounding area

 - Restoration of original features, including existing swimming pool

 - 25 metre, six lane pool with partial moveable floor

 - On-site parking

 We ran a public consultation on our design concepts for Templemore Baths between Tuesday 28 November 2017 and Sunday 14 January 2018.
 All feedback received will be considered before submitting the redevelopment proposals for planning permission.